Tuesday, June 30, 2009

 St Mary’s and Holy Cross

 The children arrive between 7:00 and 8:00 am each school day and immediately wash, tidy up and change into school uniforms and shoes which the Centre provides.
 After a nourishing breakfast they go to school and return for a nutritious lunch, organized afternoon activities and supervised homework.
 After a snack at 4pm they return to their own homes.
 It is firmly believed that children should continue to be part of their families despite alcoholism, poverty and all the other disadvantages.
-We do not want to alienate them from their roots and
+We do not want to alienate them from their roots and backgrounds.

 The Centre was established in 1982, and approximately half of the income comes from Kindernothilfe, an organization whose funds come from ordinary German Christian families.
 The balance has to be privately raised.